Skip to content

 FTIA pursues investment opportunities where downside risk appears limited relative to upside potential.
 FTIA will focus on risk mitigation, divest (or potentially sell covered calls) when investments near full valuation and sell when new information materially challenges an investment thesis.

-• a strategy that focuses on total return and has a significant yield component
+• the Total Return Strategy – a strategy that focuses on total return and has a significant yield component

-How resources will be allocated between the two specific strategies will primarily depend on the client’s desire for yield and risk tolerance.
-Some clients may choose to engage in only one of the two strategies.
+How resources will be allocated between the three specific strategies will primarily depend on the client’s desire for yield and risk tolerance.
+Some clients may choose to engage in only one of the three strategies.

 Capital Appreciation Strategy